E-liass/E-Project/README.md

 Networking development on PC -
 This poweshell script is to discover IPv4 addresses of end devices connected to same LAN

-The upcoming project related to is will function same as nmap with additional features.
+The upcoming project related to it will function same as nmap with additional features.

 Aim:
 To discover connected device on LAN,